mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-types.md

 thumbnail: /static/images/guides/revit-types.png
 ---

+{% capture link_note %}
 When working with Revit or Revit API, we are mostly dealing with Revit **Types** and **Custom Families**.
 This guide takes you through the various Grasshopper components that help you query and create types and families.
-It is one of the most important aspects of the modeling process that is more about the Data being modeled, rather than geometry:
+For an look at how these elements are organized within Revit, see [Revit: Types & Families]({{ site.baseurl }}{% link _en/1.0/guides/revit-revit.md %}#categories-families--types)
+{% endcapture %}
+{% include ltr/link_card.html note=link_note thumbnail='/static/images/guides/revit-types.png' %}

 ## Querying Types